 A hybrid of flood protection measures will be implemented throughout the Plan Area.
 The shorelines will be constructed as part of the perimeter levee system with elevations above the 100-year tidal elevation, plus consideration for wave/wind run up, plus 24-inches of sea level rise plus 1-foot of additional protection (freeboard consistent with FEMA regulations for coastal levees).
-The interior development areas and shorelines will be raised to establish minimum elevations at or above the expected flood levels plus 18-inches of sea level rise.
-To provide adaptive capacity for the Plan Area, the shorelines of the Plan Area shall be designed to accommodate future adaptions to address sea level rise in excess of 24-inches.
-Land and right of way shall be preserved along the shoreline perimeter of the Plan Area.
+New development areas not along the shoreline will be required to establish minimum elevations at or above the expected flood levels plus 18-inches of sea level rise; this is likely to occur before the levee protecting for 24 inches of sea-level rise is constructed.
+Land and right of way shall be preserved along the shoreline perimeter of the Plan Area to accomodate elevating the shorelines and floodwalls in the future to manage and adapt to sea level rise.
+This reserved land